emerald-dao/beginner-cadence-course/chapter4/day4/README.md

 ## Conclusion

 We have now written a full-fledged NFT smart contract.
 That is super cool.
+We have also completed Chapter 4.

-Tomorrow, we will go over how to make our NFT contract be "official" so that other applications know how to interact with it, and then we will be done.
+In the next Chapter, we will start to learn how to make our contract more "official."
+That is, how to implement something called a contract interface so that other applications know our NFT smart contract *is* in fact an NFT smart contract.

 ## Quests